 It is far better to float all boats higher, rather than elevate one while another sinks.

 There are so many contexts, so many variations, and so many levels of understanding that can be received in the practice of spiritual truth and love.
-Each day, each event, each person, and each situation can offer a new teaching and empowerment to express yourself at a more clear and deep level of soul-level wholeness.
+Each day, each event, each person, and each situation can offer a new teaching and empowerment to express yourself at a more clear and deep level of inner wholeness.

 The embodiment of spiritual love is an endless practice and there is no graduation — only greater nuance and challenge.
 There are continually opportunities to grow, mature, and receive feedback.
 In this way, embodying spiritual love is one of the easiest and most available forms of genuine spiritual practice and soul work.
 The way of truth is in the paradox of practicing love.